1935 World Series: Detroit: "City of Champions"

 When the Detroit Tigers won the 1935 World Series, the city of Detroit was mired in the Great Depression, which had hit the city and its industries particularly hard.
 However, with the success of the Tigers and other Detroit teams and athletes in 1935/36, Detroit's luck appeared to be changing, as the city was dubbed the "City of Champions."
-The Lions continued Detroit's winning ways by capturing the 1935 NFL Championship Game, followed by the Detroit Red Wings winning the 1935–36 Stanley Cup championship.
+The Lions continued Detroit's winning ways by capturing the 1935 NFL Championship Game in December, followed by the Detroit Red Wings winning the Stanley Cup in April 1936.
 With the Stanley Cup win, the city had seen three major league championships in less than a year.
-Detroit's "champions" included Detroit's "Brown Bomber", Joe Louis, the heavyweight boxing champion; native Detroiter Gar Wood who was the champion of unlimited powerboat racing and the first man to go 100 miles per hour on water; and Eddie "the Midnight Express" Tolan, a black Detroiter who won gold medals in the 100- and 200-meter races at the 1932 Summer Olympics.
+Detroit's "champions" included Detroit's "Brown Bomber", Joe Louis, the heavyweight boxing champion who won that title in 1937; native Detroiter Gar Wood who was the champion of unlimited powerboat racing and the first man to go 100 miles per hour on water; and Eddie "the Midnight Express" Tolan, a black Detroiter who won gold medals in the 100- and 200-meter races at the 1932 Summer Olympics.

+Aftermath

+The Tigers would return to the World Series in 1940 World Series, but they would narrowly fall to the Cincinnati Reds in seven games after being nine outs away from the championship in Game 7, which would be the last time the Tigers lost in the World Series until 2006.
+The Tigers would win their next title in 1945 in a rematch against the Cubs in seven games.

+The Cubs returned to the World Series in 1938, but were swept by the New York Yankees, becoming the third victim of a Yankees four-peat from 1936 to 1939.